-From ‘moment’ to movement…
+From Moment to Movement…

-Red Carpet Green Dress is a women-led global change-making organisation from ‘moment’ to movement, bringing sustainable design to the forefront of conversation and action within the fashion industry.
+Red Carpet Green Dress™ (RCGD) is a women-led global change-making organisation from ‘moment’ to movement, bringing sustainable design to the forefront of conversation and action within the fashion industry.
 Celebrating its 10th year in 2019, the campaign was conceived by Suzy Amis Cameron (actress, environmental advocate, and author of OMD: The Simple, Plant-Based Program to Save Your Health, Save Your Waistline and Save the Planet) during the press tour for her husband, James Cameron’s film “Avatar”.
 Our goal is to draw attention to the importance of more sustainable practices in fashion and be part of bringing those solutions to the global market.
-Through our Oscars design initiative with the Annual Academy Awards®, across to our ongoing collaborations with global brands to deliver sustainable products to market.
+Through our red carpet design initiative in exclusive partnership with the Annual Academy Awards®, across to our ongoing collaborations with global brands to deliver sustainable products to market.
 We are part of the change we want to see in the world.

 Since its inception, the campaign has grown to include brand collaborations, internships, knowledge-share platforms and educational experiences for students, and our remit continues to grow.
 The sustainable fashion movement has been gathering momentum recently as more information, techniques, textiles and support becomes available.
 For nearly a decade our campaign has built upon a reputation associated with consideration, due diligence, authenticity, high impact and sustainable education.
 We continuously strive to create knowledge sharing platforms and connect resources between the brands we work with and the independent suppliers we seek out.
-More than a buzzword or trend, sustainability belongs in the DNA of successful business, its positive impact – from stakeholder relationships to bottom line and ROI – changes brand perception around the world and drives industry-shifting innovation
+More than a buzzword or trend, sustainability belongs in the DNA of successful business, its positive impact – from stakeholder relationships to bottom line and ROI – changes brand perception around the world and drives industry-shifting innovation.

 Each red carpet season RCGD creates a crucial ‘green’ spotlight and provides a high profile opportunity for our strategic partners, and the influential talent supporting our cause.
-The contest element alone challenges designers to create an Oscar® worthy dress made entirely of sustainable materials, while actors advocate for a message of sustainability and longevity within the global fashion industry.
-Numerous talents have stood with Red Carpet Green Dress and over the past 10 years our ambassadors for Red Carpet Green Dress have included talent such as Suzy Amis Cameron, Missi Pyle, Naomie Harris, Olga Kurylenko, Kellan Lutz, Jake McDorman, Gina Rodriguez, Sophie Turner, Emma Roberts, Priyanka Bose, Lakeith Stanfield, Zoey Deutch, Camila Alves, Danielle Macdonald and Laura Harrier.
-The Red Carpet Green Dress campaign works with a diverse and inclusive range of talent to ensure that we remain inspiring and reflect the world around us as accurately as possible.
+The contest element alone challenges designers to create an ‘Oscar- worthy’ dress made entirely of sustainable materials, while actors advocate for a message of sustainability and longevity within the global fashion industry.
+Numerous talents have stood with RCGD and over the past 10 years our ambassadors have included talent such as Suzy Amis Cameron, Missi Pyle, Naomie Harris, Olga Kurylenko, Kellan Lutz, Jake McDorman, Gina Rodriguez, Sophie Turner, Emma Roberts, Priyanka Bose, Lakeith Stanfield, Zoey Deutch, Camila Alves, Danielle Macdonald and Laura Harrier.
+The RCGD campaign works with a diverse and inclusive range of talent to ensure that we remain inspiring and reflect the world around us as accurately as possible.
 We believe that diversity should be the standard, not the exception.
 Take a look at our collaborations on the red carpet here.

 EACH YEAR WE ARE EXCITED TO ENGAGE WITH MORE AND MORE PEOPLE AROUND THE WORLD – FROM STUDENTS LOOKING FOR AN OPPORTUNITY FOR IN-HOUSE LEARNING, ACROSS TO BRANDS KEEN TO WORK ON AN INNOVATIVE AND SUSTAINABLE DESIGN FOR THE OSCARS RED CARPET AND STORE WINDOWS AROUND THE WORLD – Suzy Amis Cameron